ANCIENTS vs moderns

 Pennsylvania did play a very formative role in the establishment of Freemasonry in the United States.
 What follows is a brief history of how Freemasonry came to be in Pennsylvania and how the two Masonic traditions evolved.

 On July 17, 1751, these Masons formed a second Grand Lodge of England, known as the "Most Ancient and Honorable Society of Free and Accepted Masons according to the old Constitution."
 Its Masonic attitude was more progressive than the older Grand Lodge and more appealing to men interested in Freemasonry.
 The members of this organization, contending that their ritual alone preserved the ancient customs and usages of the Craft, styled themselves "Ancient York Masons".
 They dubbed the 1717 Grand Lodge "the Modern Grand Lodge," because they felt that the older body had modernized its ritual, thus straying from the ancient usages and landmarks.
-The Constitution of the 1751 or "Ancient" Grand Lodge is the "Ahiman Rezon" compiled by Bro.
-Lawrence Dermott, Grand Secretary, and printed in 1756.
+The Constitution of the 1751 or "Ancient" Grand Lodge is the "Ahiman Rezon" first printed in 1756.
 The English Grand Lodges, "Moderns" and "Ancients," and their subordinate lodges continued their separate ways, as rivals and competitors.
 The lodges eventually united in 1813, but members from both groups were represented in the early American colonies.

 Philadelphia became the Mother City of Freemasonry in America for both the Ancients and the Moderns.
 According to records from 1732, the first meeting place of the Pennsylvania Masonic Lodges was Philadelphia's Tun Tavern.
 Built in 1685, Tun Tavern was one of the very first breweries in the country.
-Located on Philadelphia's thriving Delaware River waterfront, it quickly became a meeting place for several groups, including the Masons in St. John's Lodge No. 1, which was constituted by Bro.
-Daniel Coxe in 1730.
+Located on Philadelphia's thriving Delaware River waterfront, it quickly became a meeting place for several groups, including the Masons in St. John's Lodge No. 1, which was constituted in 1730.

-By 1813, Modern and Ancients worldwide began to be reconciled and united.
+By 1813, Moderns and Ancients worldwide began to be reconciled and united.
 But no reconciliation was necessary in Pennsylvania where the Moderns had ceased to exist.
 Therefore, the ritualistic changes and compromises resulting from the reconciliation of 1813 did not affect the ritual in this Commonwealth, and Pennsylvania Masons continued to work in the pure "Ancient" way, as "Ancient York Masons."